squarepupil/website-pages/index.md

 ## Arts & Ideas Sudbury School

-Arts & Ideas provides a safe and supportive environment for our students to explore life.
+Arts & Ideas is a school that provides a [safe](safety.html) and [supportive](supportive.html] environment for our students to learn through individualized exploration.

-Arts & Ideas is a non-profit private school that specializes in preparing students for a satisfying and productive life.

 Our students have the freedom to explore anything that interests them.
-They can delve as deeply into any subject or activity as they wish.
+They can delve as deeply into any subject or activity as they wish without interference or judgement.

-They are free to mix with any of our diverse students whose ages range from 5 to 18.
+Students are free to mix with any of their diverse fellow students whose ages range from 5 to 18.
 They form community and learn to balance their desires with the desires of others.
 They get to witness the power of cooperation to achieve more than what could be achieved alone.

 We are very much rooted in an entreprenuerial spirit in which drive, independence, community, cooperation, and exploration are practiced constantly.